 Håkan Magnusson of the House of Bjälbo separates Norway from the Swedish union, and eventually puts forth his son Olof as candidate to be the next King of Denmark, which he was elected in 1376.
 After he also became King of Norway in 1380, he ruled over large parts of Scandinavia that included Norway, Denmark, Skåne and Gotland.

-Upon the death of Olof, his mother Queen Margereta assumes the position of regent in Denmark and Norway.
+Upon the death of Olof, his mother Queen Margerete assumes the position of regent in Denmark and Norway.

 Scandinavia is united in the Kalmar Union under Queen Margarete and her son Eric of Pommerania

-The whole of Scandinavia is finally united by Queen Margareta, under her adoptive son (who were of the House of Griffin, the Dukes of Pommerania).
+The whole of Scandinavia is finally united by Queen Margarete, under her adoptive son (who were of the House of Griffin, the Dukes of Pommerania).

 The union lasts (more or less) for 126 years, ending with the Swedish war of independence in 1523, in response to Kristian II “The Tyrant” ordering the “Stockholm Bloodbath”.